ruby-grape/grape/README.md

 option is set to `false`.
 Otherwise a `404 Not Found` error is returned by Rack if no other route matches.

+Grape will evaluate the relative quality preference included in Accept headers and default to a quality of 1.0 when omitted.
+In the following example a Grape API that supports XML and JSON in that order will return JSON:

+    curl -H "Accept: text/xml;q=0.8, application/json;q=0.9" localhost:1234/resource

 ### Accept-Version Header

 ```ruby